 This is more popularly referred to as Amazon Delivery Service Partners or DSPs.
 They have their own delivery vehicles and have fully employed drivers who deliver the packages on Amazon's behalf daily.

-How Do I Start an Amazon Delivery Service?
+How Do You Start an Amazon Delivery Service?

 Amazon Logistics relies on various third-party contractors who meet minimal professional requirements.
 Individuals or companies who want to become an official Delivery Provider of Amazon must meet the following criteria: